jfioasd/jfioasd.github.io/analytical-thinking/a.md

 * research
 * communication

-5 main types of analytical thinking:
+5 main aspects of analytical thinking:

 * The ability to understand a problem;
 * The ability to explore options;